SSstupid/Search_Lyrics-and-Put-Lyrics/README.md

 ![F2Step1](https://user-images.githubusercontent.com/90036120/131993766-2fa04890-ae83-49e6-a451-6b3295574f0c.png)

 ++ You can drag files to change the order of the files.
+   It automatically supports Korean translation.
+This is not an option now.

 Will be updated later
 1. Automatically search and save lyrics when uploading mp3 files to Listview